 Vinyl – the most popular siding material!
 Vinyl has gained a reputation in recent times.
 Why is it so?
 Vinyl is a synthetic material, which is versatile, durable, and affordable that doesn’t require much of spending on maintenance too.

 Vinyl is available in different colors and shapes such as shingles, panels, shakes, beaded design, lap, etc. They can even take a look of stone or brick too.
 It doesn’t require a professional for installation and can be used in a DIY project also!

 As it is inexpensive, the quality is lower as compared to other siding materials.
-It cannot withstand the harsh weather conditions, such as heavy wind and high temperatures.
-The output will be cracked siding.
+It cannot withstand harsh weather conditions, such as heavy wind and high temperatures.

-Since it has synthetic aesthetics, it might not satisfy the nature lover.
-Plus, it isn’t eco-friendly too, this is non-biodegradable stuff, which harms nature for the long.
+Since it has synthetic aesthetics, it might not satisfy nature lovers.
+Plus, it isn’t eco-friendly too, this is non-biodegradable stuff, which harms nature for a long.